Welding Cast Iron for Beginners: Types, Processes, Steps

 Can you TIG weld cast iron?

-All castings have impurities by nature and TIG welding is unable to counter the defects that appear, such as porosity and inclusions.
+All castings have impurities by nature.
+TIG is unable to counter their defects, such as porosity and inclusions.

-Furthermore, impurities will also oxidize the tungsten electrode and the other consumables.
-You will often stop to regrind the tungsten electrode or even to replace it, losing time and money.
+Furthermore, impurities will oxidize the tungsten electrode and the other torch consumables.
+You will often stop to regrind the tungsten electrode or even replace it, losing time and money.